-Seriously, this is the perfect hot or cold drinker.
+Seriously, this is the perfect drinker.

 Another thing I'm really impressed by with this coffee from Honduras is the principles of the cooperative where it's grown.
 The well being of the 1500 small producer-members is of utmost importance.
 The goal is to live in harmony with nature and use trailblazing measures for using organic matter to productively cultivate high-quality coffee.
 The cooperative also dedicates significant funding from the proceeds of coffee sales to run a cutting-edge international school dedicated to filling children’s minds with possibility and training them to be future leaders.